Embarcadero station: History

-Service at the station began on May 27, 1976, three years after the other San Francisco stations.
-The station was not part of the original plans for the system.
+The BART Board approved the name "Embarcadero" in December 1965.
+At that time, it was only planned to be used for Muni Metro.
+BART service at the station began on May 27, 1976, three years after the other San Francisco stations.
 As a result of increasing development in the lower Market Street area, the basic structure of the station was added into the construction of the Market Street subway, anticipating a later opening.
-The later opening resulted in the Embarcadero station having a different design than the other three Market Street stations.
+This resulted in the Embarcadero station having a different design than the other three Market Street stations.
 The station was designed by chief BART architect Tallie Maule and Hertzka & Knowles & Associates in collaboration with Parsons Brinckerhoff, Tudor Construction, and Bechtel.
 The station cost $30 million to construct.

 Muni Metro service began in February 1980 and Embarcadero was originally intended to be the inbound terminus for all of the Muni Metro lines.
 In 1998 a new southward extension was opened, extending the N Judah along the Embarcadero to the Caltrain station at 4th and King Streets.
 On March 4, 2000, F Market & Wharves streetcar service was extended northward to Fisherman's Wharf, with new stops above Embarcadero station at Main Street (inbound) and Drumm Street (outbound).
 Because the station is adjacent to the Transbay Tube, brake dust and other particles from train operations coat the walls of the station.
 A sandblasting in 2014 revealed the original white terrazzo platform walls under the dark grime.

 Since before 1992, the station was serenaded by Ronald Brewington, known as the "Jazz Man".
 He would play saxophone for commuters, and entertain them with conversation and charm.
 He claimed his name was Garrick Sherrod; however, that was an identity he had stolen.
 The Jazz Man was actually a fugitive from Albuquerque facing capital murder charges stemming from the 1987 death of his wife Diedre.
 He was arrested at a BART station in 2012, and extradited to New Mexico.
 In 2013, he pleaded guilty to the murder and was sentenced to 16 years in prison.